arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 You can use git in two main ways:

 * Using a **command line interface**, or **CLI**
-* Using **graphical user interface**, or **GUI**.
+* Using **graphical user interface**, or **GUI**

 First, let's talk about the word **interface**.
 An interface is a way of interacting with a system.

 A panel of buttons in an elevator is an interface.
 You use this interface by pushing the button that has the number of the floor you want to go to.
 The dashboard of your car is an interface.
 It displays information you will find helpful, like how much fuel you have and how fast the car is going.

-Interfaces can provide controls, ways for the user to do something (like change gears, turn on the radio, or close elevator doors), and they can provide information (like the current floor, the engine temperature, and the current velocity).
+Interfaces can provide **controls**, ways for the user to do something (like change gears, turn on the radio, or close elevator doors), and they can provide **information** (like the current floor, the engine temperature, and the current velocity).
 Many interfaces do both -- they provide information and they provide controls.

 Sometimes the same system will have a couple of different kinds of interfaces.
 For example, an elevator will usually have a simple, easy interface for users of the elevator, in the form of buttons inside.
 But in an office building, the security desk will have another interface, often using software, that shows where each elevator is, if elevators are going up or down, if they're stuck because someone is holding the doors open, and so forth.
 This interface is often a bit more complex and requires a bit of learning what the different symbols and codes mean.
 Probably, the security desk has a way to control all the elevators at once, such as in the case of a fire alarm.
 This is a level of control that the elevator passenger interface (the buttons inside the elevator car) does not have.

 Let's talk about two types of interfaces for working with Git.

-## Intro to the Command Line Interface
+### Intro to the Command Line Interface

-If you've ever watched a Hollywood film in which the protagonist saves the day by typing commands into the computer (often with tense music in the background and very loud and fast typing), you've seen a depiction of a command line interface, or CLI.
+If you've ever watched a Hollywood film in which the protagonist saves the day by typing commands into the computer (often with tense music in the background and very loud and fast typing), you've seen a depiction of a **command line interface**, or **CLI**.
 These dramatic depictions often suggest a few false things about using a CLI:

 * You have to be a computer genius to use the command line,
 * The consequences of getting a command wrong are severe, and